robertyoung2/intercom-take-home-test-customer-geo-filter/README.md

 * It was a simple task with respect to input/output, OOP would have added a layer of complexity not required for such a task.
-* We are dealing with JSON objects, which represented customers, there was no variation on this class, such as perhaps 'Intercom Employees'.
+* We are dealing with JSON objects, which represented customers, there was no variation on this customer class present.
 * No methods to interact with and change the provided customer data were required.
 * Procedural code is more efficient, and if written correctly, easier to maintain.
 * The code itself is static, and bar perhaps the distance range, or the intercom Dublin office geo-coordinates,